Advice - Photography / Tracking down pirates

-As with photos, you're stuck with searching for words and phrases in the text wrapped around the video.
-You may find the site http://news.google.com useful - especially since it scans major news sites hourly or more often.
+You're pretty much stuck with searching for words and phrases in the text wrapped around the video.
+You may find the site news.google.com useful - especially since it scans major news sites hourly or more often.

 You may also find it useful to use the facility Google provides to scan a particular site, with searches such as these increasingly specific examples: